This post may contain affiliate links for the products mentioned. Please read my Disclosures tab for more info.

 When I entered the restaurant area for ordering and dining, an enchanting mural displayed the distances to destinations along US Hwy 61.
 All roads lead to The Tomato Place, in Vicksburg, Mississippi.

 A printed menu is available on the counter, but the specials of the day are on the colorful chalkboard displays behind the order station framed with holiday lights, even in July.
 More than a typical fare, this restaurant offers such delicacies and extras as fresh popcorn, bagged popcorn, cakes, cheese blocks, desserts, and even Mardi Gras beads.

 Ceiling fan lights and railroad lanterns illuminate the room.
 From craft gallery to home-made treats, take your time to absorb the ambiance.
 While absorbing, just relax.
 Slow your thoughts and become a citizen of the south for just a while.
 Savor the vivid colors and the scents of this place.

-The drink behind the BBQ bottle is a fresh fruit smoothie.
+In the photo below, the drink behind the BBQ bottle is a fresh fruit smoothie.
 With limited space indoors for diners, someone asked if that seat was taken.
 I replied that it was available.
-He dropped off his smoothie and got distracted looking at the antiques and soon chatting with the locals.
+He dropped off his smoothie and got distracted looking at the antiques and then chatting with the locals.
 I’ll never know if he came back to find his smoothie, or not.

-Back towards the front entry, is the fruit and vegetable market, along with plants for sale outside the entry.
-That wooden swing is a great spot to relax after a good meal at The Tomato Place.
+While many come for the restaurant food, others cherish the fruit and vegetable market, along with plants for sale outside the front entry.
+The wooden swing is a great spot to relax after a good meal at The Tomato Place.
 Tomatoes, of course, but so much more.